emissary-ingress/emissary/user-guide/install.md

 4. Read and check the box to agree to the Terms of Service.
 5. Enter your email address to receive your TLS certificate.

 Your hostname will appear in a pending state as the Ambassador Edge Stack configures automatic TLS.
 In the “Status” field, you will see the TLS status change.
-If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS followin [these instructions](/reference/core/tls).
+If you receive an error that your hostname does not qualify for ACME management, you can still configure TLS following [these instructions](/reference/core/tls).

 To upgrade from evaluation mode, [sign up for a free community license] today.

 ## Create Mappings

 Mappings allow you to associate parts of your domain with different URLs, IP addresses, or prefixes.
 Create your own Mappings in the administrative interface, the Edge Policy Console, to map out your own application.